BY: Mark Van Streefkerk

 5. Get help

-Ask others to advocate for you, if you trust them and want that.
-The hardest part of my transition was the period between coming out and being read as male in public.
-In between those two points I was constantly correcting people about my pronouns and name.
+Ask others to advocate for you if you trust them and want that.
+The hardest part of my transition was the time between coming out and being read as male in public.
+Between those two points, I had to constantly correct people about my pronouns and name.
 It was exhausting.
 It took some of the weight off me when my friends corrected people who misgendered me.

 Some final thoughts: be easy on yourself.
 Your only job is to represent your authentic self in the world, and it doesn’t have to happen all at once.
 In fact, coming out is not a one-time deal.
 You’ll be coming out to a lot of different people for a long time, possibly the rest of your life.
 If that’s an overwhelming thought, think of this way: you're building a muscle or learning a new skill.
 It really does get easier because you get better at it.

 Want more tips for how to come out as trans?
-Check out this YouTube videos for ideas:
+Check out this YouTube video for ideas: